Troubleshooting Data Exports

 - Data Consumption by SIEM: This card displays the state of data flow in your SIEM environment.

-The View events of the last 7 days button will redirect the administrator to the Self-Service Search view, through which administrators can verify that events have flowed into Citrix Analytics for Security.
+The View events of the last 7 days button redirects the administrator to the Self-Service Search view, through which administrators can verify that events have flowed into Citrix Analytics for Security.
 The Onboard data sources button redirects to the Data Sources view where you can be walked through the onboarding process in depth.

-The Available Events for SIEM Consumption card displays the number of Insight and Data source events along with their individual breakdown that are expected to flow into your SIEM environment.
+The Available Events for SIEM Consumption card displays the number of Insight and Data source events along with their breakdown that are expected to flow into your SIEM environment.
 Upon expanding, a further breakdown of each type of data event for export is also available.

 The Data Consumption by SIEM card depicts the health of the flow of data prepared by Citrix Analytics into your SIEM environment.
 The data consumption status is based on the offset movement within your Kafka topic.
 When available, the card also shows the timestamp of when successful data consumption was last detected.
 Both the data consumption status and the timestamp are refreshed every 10 minutes.
 Click here to learn more about Kafka consumer group/offset management.